-sUASs and remotely controlled aircraft, by there design do not have fully functioning dual controls.
-Flight control is accomplished though the use of a control box that communicates with the aircraft via radio communications.
-The FAA has approved exemptions for flight training without fully functioning dual controls for a number of aircraft and for flight instruction in experimental aircraft.
-See exemption Nos.5778K & 9862A.
-The equivalent level of safety provided by that neither a pilot nor passengers will be carried in the aircraft and by the size and speed of the aircraft.
+sUASs/remotely piloted aircraft, by their design do not have fully functional dual controls.
+Flight control is accomplished through the use of a control box that communicates with the aircraft via radio communications.
+The FAA has approved exemptions for flight training without fully functional dual controls for a number of aircraft and for flight instruction in experimental aircraft.
+See Exemption Nos.5778K & 9862A.
+The equivalent level of safety provided by the fact that neither a pilot nor passengers will be carried in the aircraft and by the size and speed of the aircraft.

-14 C.F.R. §91.119: Minimum safe altitudes
+H. 14 CFR §91.119: Minimum safe altitudes

-Section 91.119 establishes safe altitudes for operations of civil aircraft.
-Section 91.119 (d) allows helicopters to be operated at less than the minimums prescribed provided the person operating the helicopter complies with any route or altitudes prescribed for helicopters by the FAA.
-As exemption is for the sUAS that is a helicopter and the exemption requests authority to operate at altitudes of up to 400 AGL rotorcraft and 1000 AGL for fixed-wing, or not more than 200 above an elevated platform such as radio towers, an exemption may be needed to allow such operations.
-As set forth by herein, except for the limited conditions stated in the SOP, the UAS will never operate higher than 400 AGL rotorcraft and 1000 AGL for fixed-wing.
-It will however be operated in a restricted area with a security perimeter, where buildings and people will not be exposed to operations without their pre-obtained consent.
+Section 91.119 establishes safe altitudes for operation of civil aircraft.
+Section 91.119 (d) allows helicopters to be operated at less than the minimums prescribed, provided the person operating the helicopter complies with any route or altitudes prescribed for helicopters by the FAA.
+As this exemption is for a sUAS that is a helicopter and the exemption requests authority to operate at altitudes up to 400 AGL, an exemption may be needed to allow such operations.
+As set forth herein, the sUAS will never operate at higher than 400 AGL.
+It will however be operated in an area where buildings and people will not be exposed to operations without their pre-obtained consent.

-The equivalent level of safety will be achieved given the size, weight, speed of the UAS as well as the location where it is operated.
+The equivalent level of safety will be achieved given the size, weight, and speed of the UAS as well as the location where it is operated.
 No flight will be taken without the permission of the property owner or local officials.
-Because of the advance notice to the property owner and participants in the activity, all affected individuals will be aware of the planned flight operations as set forth in the SOP.
-Compared to flight operations with aircraft or rotorcraft weighing more far more than the maximum 55lbs. proposed herein and the lack of flammable fuel, any risk of associated with these operations is far less than those presently presented with conventional aircraft operating at or below 500 AGL.
-In addition, the low-altitude operations of the sUAS will ensure separation between these small UAS operations and the operations of conventional aircraft that must comply with Section 91.119.
+Because of the advance notice to the property owner and participants in the filming activity, all affected individuals will be aware of the planned flight operations.
+Compared to flight operations with aircraft or rotorcraft weighing far more than the maximum 55lbs. proposed herein and the lack of flammable fuel, any risk associated with these operations is far less than those presently presented with conventional aircraft operating at or below 500 AGL.
+In addition, the low-altitude operations of the sUAS will ensure separation between these small- UAS operations and the operations of conventional aircraft that must comply with Section 91.119.

-14 C.F.R. §91.121 Altimeter Settings
+I. 14 CFR §91.121 Altimeter Settings

 This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set "...to the elevation of the departure airport or an appropriate altimeter setting available before departure."
 As the sUAS may not have a barometric altimeter, but instead a GPS altitude read out, an exemption may be needed.
-An equivalent level of safety will be achieved by the operator, pursuant to the Manual and Safety Check list, confirming the altitude of the launch site shown on the GPS altitude indicator before flight.
+Our sUAS has a barometric, telemetric data feed.
+This altitude information will be generated by equipment installed on the aircraft, GPS triangulation or any combination thereof.
+Before each flight, a zero altitude initiation point will be established and confirmed for accuracy by the PIC.

-14 C.F.R. §91.151(a): Fuel Requirements for Flight in VFR Conditions
+J. 14 CFR § 91.151(a): Fuel Requirements for Flight in VFR Conditions

-Section 91.151 (a) prohibits and individual from beginning "a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing, and assuming normal cruising speed - (1) During the day, to fly after that for at least 30 minutes; or (2) At night, to fly after that for at least 45 minutes."
+Section 91.151 (a) prohibits an individual from beginning "a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing, and, assuming normal cruising speed-(1) During the day, to fly after that for at least 30 minutes; or (2) At night, to fly after that for at least 45 minutes."